w3c/secure-payment-confirmation/scope.md

 : A mechanism used to transfer value from a payer to a payee.

 **SPC Credential**
-: The data stored in the browser that represents the association between a payment instrument and some authentication credential(s).
-An SPC Credential includes one or more SPC Credential Identifiers.
-It is a design goal for this data structure to support FIDO but also potentially other authentication "backends."
-It is also a design goal to enable multiple payment instruments to be associated with a common authentication credential (e.g., biometric).
+: Data that represents the association between an instrument and an authentication credential.
+Note: Management of multiple relationships is an implementation detail (e.g., multiple authentications corresponding to a single instrument, or multiple instruments enrolled for a given authentication).

 **SPC Credential Identifiers**
-: These identifiers are generated during enrollment and stored by the Relying Party in association with a payment instrument.
+: Each SPC Credential Identifier refers to one SPC Credential.
+These identifiers are generated during enrollment and stored by the Relying Party in association with an instrument.

 **SPC Request**
 : Information provided as input to the API.
 It is likely to include